rafaelbecks/glow/USER_MANUAL.md

 **Canvas Settings:**
 - **Clear Alpha** - Controls the ghostly trail effect (0-1)
 - **Background Color** - Change the canvas background color
+- **Lumia Effect** - Global blur effect for atmospheric light compositions (0-100px)

+*Note: The Lumia Effect is a global canvas filter that affects all luminodes, not a separate luminode pattern.*

 **Color Palettes:**
 - **Soto Palette** - Main color scheme for geometric luminodes